Colonialism: Post-WWII decolonization

+Contemporary

+While colonies of contiguous empires have been historically excluded, they can be seen as colonies.

+Contemporary expansion of colonies is seen by some in case of Russian imperialism and Chinese imperialism.
+Zionism is a modern colonialist movement, although it began in the 20th century.
+It has been categorized by some scholars as a settler colonialist movement.

 Impact

 The impacts of colonisation are immense and pervasive.
-Various effects, both immediate and protracted, include the spread of virulent diseases, unequal social relations, detribalization, exploitation, enslavement, medical advances, the creation of new institutions, abolitionism, improved infrastructure, and technological progress.
-Colonial practices also spur the spread of colonist languages, literature and cultural institutions, while endangering or obliterating those of native peoples.
-The native cultures of the colonised peoples can also have a powerful influence on the imperial country.
+Various effects, both immediate and protracted, include the spread of virulent diseases, causing pandemics, oppression, unequal social relations through othering and economically through exclusion, detribalization, appropriation, exploitation, enslavement, medical advances, the creation of new institutions, abolitionism, changing infrastructure, and technological progress.
+Colonial practices also spur the spread of conquerors' languages, literature and cultural institutions, while endangering or obliterating those of indigenous peoples, possibly amounting to genocide.
+Despite the colonial suppression and narrative, colonised people may be able to build on their agency, potentially having influence on the imperial country or even challenging it.
+Often though this has been met with cultural appropriation and forced assimilation.

+With respect to international borders, Britain and France traced close to 40% of the entire length of the world's international boundaries.